 You will be paid in arrears.
 This means that you need to pay for project's costs, invoices and receipts first and we will reimburse you in line with the agreed % of the grant (as explained in point 8).

-At the moment advance payments are not available.
+Advance payments are not available.